vikasis4/videoCallApp/README.md

 ## LiveCall

-LiveCall is a peer to peer video calling application built with the webRTC andd the signaling is handled with the Web Sockets implemented in the Node Js.
+LiveCall is a peer to peer video calling application built with the webRTC and the signaling is handled with the Web Sockets implemented in the Node Js.

 ## To Run the Website